Mortal Kombat: Main series

-The original Mortal Kombat game was released by Midway in arcades during October 1992, and has since been ported to several console and home computer systems, with early ports released by Acclaim Entertainment.
+The original Mortal Kombat game was released by Midway in arcades during August 1992, and has been ported to several console and home computer systems, with early ports released by Acclaim Entertainment.
 The sequel, Mortal Kombat II, was released for arcades in 1993, featuring an increased roster and improved graphics and gameplay, then ported to the numerous home systems in 1993–1995, released again by Acclaim.
 Mortal Kombat 3 followed in 1995 in both arcade and home versions.
-MK3 received two updates which expanded the number of characters and other features from the game: Ultimate Mortal Kombat 3, released that same year in arcades, and Mortal Kombat Trilogy, released for home consoles the following year.
+Mortal Kombat 3 received two updates which expanded the number of characters and other features from the game: Ultimate Mortal Kombat 3, released that same year in arcades, and Mortal Kombat Trilogy, released for home consoles the following year.
 The following game, Mortal Kombat 4, was released in 1997, and marked the jump of the series to 3D rendered graphics instead of the digitized 2D graphics used in previous games.
 Mortal Kombat 4 was ported to the PlayStation, Nintendo 64 and Microsoft Windows.
-Its updated version titled Mortal Kombat Gold was released exclusively for the Dreamcast in 1999.
+Mortal Kombat 4 was the last Mortal Kombat game released for arcades.
+Its updated version titled Mortal Kombat Gold was released for the Dreamcast in 1999.

-At this point that the series started being targeted at consoles only, with Mortal Kombat 4 being the last game in the series to be released for the arcades.
+At this point that the series started being targeted at consoles only.
 Also the series' naming scheme changed to favor the use of sub-titles instead of numbered installments, beginning with Mortal Kombat: Deadly Alliance in 2002.
 Deadly Alliance was released initially for the Xbox, PlayStation 2 and GameCube.
 Deadly Alliance was also the first Mortal Kombat game to feature fully 3D gameplay, where up to Mortal Kombat 4 the gameplay had stayed in a 2D plane; this trend would continue for the following two games.

 The next sequel was 2004's Mortal Kombat: Deception, released for the PlayStation 2, Xbox, and GameCube.
 Its port for the PlayStation Portable, Mortal Kombat: Unchained, was released in 2006.
 Mortal Kombat: Armageddon was published in 2006 for the PlayStation 2, Xbox, and in 2007 for the Wii.

-Mortal Kombat vs. DC Universe, a crossover fighting game between the Mortal Kombat franchise and DC Comics, was released in 2008 for the PlayStation 3 and Xbox 360.
+Mortal Kombat vs. DC Universe, a non-canonical crossover fighting game between the Mortal Kombat franchise and DC Comics, was released in 2008 for the PlayStation 3 and Xbox 360.

-A ninth game in the series, a reboot titled simply Mortal Kombat, was developed by the former Midway Games, now known as NetherRealm Studios.
-It was first released for the PlayStation 3 and Xbox 360 in 2011, and was ported to the PlayStation Vita in 2012 and to the Microsoft Windows in 2013.
+A ninth game in the series, a reboot titled Mortal Kombat, was developed by the former Midway Games, now known as NetherRealm Studios.
+It was released for the PlayStation 3 and Xbox 360 in 2011, and was ported to the PlayStation Vita in 2012 and Microsoft Windows in 2013.
 Downloadable content became a feature of games in the series at this time.
 Its first sequel, Mortal Kombat X, was released in 2015 on PlayStation 4, Xbox One, and Microsoft Windows, and marked a return to numbered sequels.
-This was paired with the first Mortal Kombat game for tablet and smartphone computers, Mortal Kombat Mobile.
+This was paired with the first Mortal Kombat game for tablet and smartphones, Mortal Kombat Mobile.
 A follow-up, Mortal Kombat 11, was released in 2019 for the PlayStation 4, Xbox One, Nintendo Switch, and Microsoft Windows.
-A sequel, Mortal Kombat 12, is set for release in 2023.
+A sequel to Mortal Kombat 11, Mortal Kombat 1, released in September 2023.